ajayagr/az-spotlight-style-storage/README.md

 The integrated StyleSync service provides AI-powered image style transfer capabilities directly within the FastAPI application.

+**Style Configuration**: Styles are configured in the `styles.json` file at the project root.
+The API reads styles from this file, so you don't need to include them in each request.

 ---

 ### 6. Run StyleSync (Synchronous)